 Have You Been Scammed?
 What to do Next:

 - Report the scam right away

-If you think that a scammer has approached you, or unauthorised firms trying to force you into sending an upfront payment for a loan, report it straight away to the FCA by calling 0800 111 6768 or by submitting a reporting form.
+If you think that a scammer has targeted you, or unauthorised firms try to force you into sending an upfront payment for a loan, report it straight away to the FCA by calling 0800 111 6768 or submit a reporting form.